MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 Identifying and moving stale data to cheaper storage areas can have a huge impact on your monthly storage budget and cost savings.
 Azure provides many ways to help you identify and then store this stale data.

-- Take advantage of access tiers for general-purpose v2 storage, moving less important data from hot to cool, and archived tiers.
+- Take advantage of access tiers for general-purpose v2 storage, moving less important data from the hot tier to the cool or archived tiers.
 - Use StorSimple to help move stale data that's based on customized policies.

 **Learn more:**